Kent Hance

 Kent Ronald Hance (born November 14, 1942) is an American politician and lawyer who is the former Chancellor of the Texas Tech University System.
 In his role, he oversaw Texas Tech University, Texas Tech University Health Sciences Center and Angelo State University in San Angelo, Texas.
 He is also a lobbyist and lawyer.
-Hance subsequently defeated future President George W. Bush and became a Democratic member of the United States House of Representatives from West Texas, having served from 1979 to 1985.
-After his congressional service, he switched to the Republican Party and in 1990 ran for governor of Texas, losing in the primary election.
+Hance is the only person to defeat future President George W. Bush in an election. (which he did in the 1978 U.S. House of Representatives election for Texas's 19th District) and became a Democratic member of the United States House of Representatives from West Texas, having served from 1979 to 1985.
+After his congressional service, he switched to the Republican Party and in both 1986 and 1990 ran for governor of Texas, losing in the primary election.

-In 2006, Hance was chosen as the third chancellor to succeed David Smith as the chancellor of the Texas Tech University System in Lubbock.
-Before retiring as chancellor in 2014, he took a leave of absence from his Austin law firm Hance Scarborough, LLP but continued to sit on profit and nonprofit boards and commissions while he was at the helm of Texas Tech.
-The Lubbock Avalanche-Journal quoted Texas Tech board chairman Rick Francis: "The regents believed Hance could further the goals that we had for our chancellor, in terms of energizing our alumni, and those legislators in both Austin and Washington, D.C., and provide the vision that we need for the future."

 Early years and election to Congress

 Hance obtained his Bachelor of Business Administration degree in finance from the Rawls College of Business at Texas Tech University in 1965 where he was also a member of Delta Tau Delta, which he served as president.
 He also served as the Student Government Association Vice-president and was a member of the Saddle Tramps.

 He later attended the University of Texas School of Law.
 During his time as a law student, he was the Student Bar Association President and chosen as recipient of the Counsel Award.
 After law school, he was admitted to the Texas bar and in 1968 became a practicing attorney in Lubbock, Texas.
 During this period, he was also a law professor at Texas Tech from 1968 until 1973.

 In 1974, Hance ran for the Texas Senate and defeated incumbent H.J.
 "Doc" Blanchard in the 1974 primary.
 His campaign at the beginning seemed doomed to failure, but Hance quickly made connection with voters in the sprawling West Texas district.